MolChemML/T-conditioning/README.md

   - Separate encoders for solute and solvent

 - **Temperature Encoding**
-  - Gaussian RBF expansion
+  - Scalar temperature is expanded using Gaussian RBF
-  - Projection into latent feature space

 - **FiLM (Feature-wise Linear Modulation)**
-  - Applies temperature-dependent scaling and shifting
+  - Learns feature-wise scaling (γ) and shifting (β) based on temperature
-  - Enables continuous conditioning
+  - Applied to both solute and solvent representations

 - **Prediction Head**
   - Outputs predicted log solubility